flint-crew/treasure-island/doc/scripts.md

-# AegeanTools scripts
+# treasure_island scripts

-The following scripts are provided as part of the AegeanTools package:
+The following scripts are provided as part of the treasure_island package:

 - [aegean](includes/aegean) - Aegean source finding
 - [BANE](includes/BANE) - Background and Noise Estimation